Jennifer O'Mara

 Jennifer O'Mara (born November 12, 1989) is a Democratic member of the Pennsylvania House of Representatives, representing the 165th Legislative District.
 The district includes parts of Springfield Township, Marple Township, Radnor Township and the borough of Morton.

 Early life and education

 The oldest of three children, O'Mara was born in Southwest Philadelphia.
 She moved to Delaware County with her mother and siblings after her father, a Philadelphia firefighter, died by gun suicide.
 O'Mara cites the importance of her father's pension and public program such as CHIP in supporting her family while she was a teenager.
-She graduated from the Interboro High School in 2007 and became the first in her family to attend college.
+She graduated from Interboro High School in 2007 and became the first in her family to attend college.

 She earned a Bachelor of Arts degree in history and a certificate in Secondary Education from West Chester University in 2011.
 In 2017, She received a Master's degree in liberal studies from the University of Pennsylvania, her master's thesis was centered around creative methods for childhood grief.